calebrash/jquery-cantor-set/README.md

 - If a segment of 'on', split the segment into three segments, turning the middle one 'off'.
 - Stitch everything together and draw the whole row.
 - Repeat the process with the new row.
-- Continue recursively until the currents row's segments' widths are less than the tolerance.
+- Continue recursively until the current row's segments' widths (whew!) are less than the tolerance.

 ##How to use the code